mksaraf/kubernetes-lab-tutorial/content/basics.md

     curl 172.30.41.7:80
     Hello from kubew05

-This works because we forced kubernetes to schedule the nginx pod always on the same host node.
+This works only when kubernetes schedules the nginx pod on the same worker node as before.

 ## Config Maps
 Kubernetes allows separating configuration options into a separate object called **ConfigMap**, which is a map containing key/value pairs with the values ranging from short literals to full config files.